-Father's determination to help son leads to Holly rehab center
+Father's dream for son leads to Holly rehab center

 Every February, a truckload of roots is dropped off at Rose Hill Center and, over the next few months, the residents nurture them and help them blossom into beautiful rosebushes.

 It's a fitting metaphor for life at the center, a 400-acre farmstead in Holly that provides treatment for people with mental illnesses such as bipolar disorder, schizophrenia and major depressive disorder.

 It's the kind of place where a person can grow past the illness and find a path to a productive, rewarding life.

 "People get better here because they come to understand their illness, get their medications set to the right level and can take part in activities and work that will prepare them for the next step in their lives," said Ben Robinson, CEO and president of Rose Hill.